 The secondary villain of the game, Mr. X is an advanced version of the Tyrant that was deployed by the Umbrella Corporation to eliminate any survivors.
-In the original, he is only encountered in the B Scenario who is encountered at cretin points in the story.
-The remake has him featured in both scenarios (while being the main villain in Leon’s story) as him relentlessly pursuits the player.
+In the original, he is only encountered in the B Scenario and at cretin points in the story.
+The remake has him featured in both scenarios (while being the main villain in Leon’s story) as he relentlessly pursuits the player.

 Mr. X has been one of the most iconic villains in the series but the remake has turned him into a greater pop-culture icon.
 Streamers are still making videos featuring mods that have replaced Mr. X with other characters while playing “X Gonna Give it To You” playing in the background.

 Overall: This is a tie as the original first introduced gamers to Mr. X while the remake added a new layer to his legacy.